 Designing naval ships is every bit as complex as designing spacecraft.
-As a result, RHEA Group has worked with the Netherlands Ministry of Defence since 2019 to apply the same concurrent design methodology used by the European Space Agency (ESA) to major projects including the specification of new naval vessels.
-Commodore Dick Kreiter, Director of Projects for the Netherlands Defence Materiel Organisation (DMO), explains.
+As a result, RHEA Group has worked with the Ministry of Defence in the Netherlands since 2019 to apply the same concurrent design methodology used by the European Space Agency (ESA) to major projects including the specification of new naval vessels.
+Commodore Dick Kreiter, Director of Projects for the Dutch Defence Materiel Organisation (DMO), explains.

 The DMO is responsible for the procurement and maintenance of all items used by the country’s military personnel, from clothing to ships and aircraft.
 Many of its projects are complex and can take years to complete.

 Why did you consider concurrent design for the DMO?